StrawberryMaster/elgob/README.md

 It will download the database and ask you for the storm ID (e.g., `AL012020` for Hurricane Isaias).
 The script will then fetch the data and save it in the `tracks` directory under `storm_tracks.txt`.

 ## Credits
 ELGOB is based on the wptc-track project.
-Many thanks to titoxd and the contributors for their work on this project.
+Many thanks to titoxd and the contributors for their work on this project. `cone.py` is based on `ConeForecaster.py`, written by Sohum09.
+The code has been modified to work with ELGOB and to support additional features.

 ## License
 See the [LICENSE](LICENSE) file for details.